Ashford (UK Parliament constituency)

-Ashford is a constituency in Kent created in 1885 and represented in the House of Commons of the UK Parliament since 1997 by Damian Green, a Conservative who served as First Secretary of State between 11 June and 20 December 2017.
+Ashford is a constituency in Kent created in 1885 and represented in the House of Commons of the UK Parliament since 2024 by Sojan Joseph of the Labour Party.

 Constituency profile

-The constituency includes all of Ashford, which is seeing significant housing expansion and has a manufacturing and services employment base; and surrounding rural areas including Tenterden and Wye.
-Residents' health and wealth are in line with UK averages.
-Due to population growth in Ashford itself, the 2023 boundary review proposes that Tenterden is removed from the Ashford constituency.
+The constituency is located in the county of Kent and stretches over parts of the Borough of Ashford and Folkestone and Hythe local government districts.
+The constituency contains the large market town of Ashford and the rural areas to its east, up to but not including the town of Folkestone.
+Other settlements in the constituency are the small town of Hawkinge and many smaller villages including Lyminge and Wye.

+Ashford is an important railway hub and the town's population has grown sharply in recent decades.
+Residents of the constituency have average levels of wealth, education and ethnic diversity compared to the country as a whole.
+In the most recent local government elections in 2023, voters in Ashford elected primarily Labour councillors, whilst the rural areas of the constituency elected mostly Conservative and Green Party councillors.
+Voters in the Ashford constituency were in favour of leaving the European Union in the 2016 referendum, with an estimated 60% of voters supporting Brexit.

 Boundaries

 1885–1918: The Municipal Borough of Tenterden, the Sessional Divisions of Ashford and Cranbrook, the corporate towns of Lydd and New Romney, and part of the Liberty of Romney Marsh.

 1918–1950: The Municipal Boroughs of Lydd, New Romney, and Tenterden, the Urban District of Ashford, and the Rural Districts of Cranbrook, East Ashford, Romney Marsh, Tenterden, and West Ashford.

 1950–1974: The Municipal Borough of Tenterden, the Urban District of Ashford, and the Rural Districts of Cranbrook, East Ashford, Tenterden, and West Ashford.

 1974–1983: The Municipal Borough of Tenterden, the Urban District of Ashford, and the Rural Districts of East Ashford, Tenterden, and West Ashford.
 Cranbrook Rural District was transferred to the new Royal Tunbridge Wells constituency.

 1983–2010: The Borough of Ashford.
 The constituency boundaries remained unchanged from 1974.

-2010–present: The Borough of Ashford wards of Aylesford Green, Beaver, Biddenden, Bockhanger, Boughton Aluph and Eastwell, Bybrook, Charing, Downs North, Downs West, Godinton, Great Chart with Singleton North, Highfield, Isle of Oxney, Kennington, Little Burton Farm, Norman, North Willesborough, Park Farm North, Park Farm South, Rolvenden and Tenterden West, St Michael's, Singleton South, South Willesborough, Stanhope, Stour, Tenterden North, Tenterden South, Victoria, Washford, Weald Central, Weald East, Weald North, Weald South, and Wye.
+2010–2024: The Borough of Ashford wards of Aylesford Green, Beaver, Biddenden, Bockhanger, Boughton Aluph and Eastwell, Bybrook, Charing, Downs North, Downs West, Godinton, Great Chart with Singleton North, Highfield, Isle of Oxney, Kennington, Little Burton Farm, Norman, North Willesborough, Park Farm North, Park Farm South, Rolvenden and Tenterden West, St Michael's, Singleton South, South Willesborough, Stanhope, Stour, Tenterden North, Tenterden South, Victoria, Washford, Weald Central, Weald East, Weald North, Weald South, and Wye.

-Ashford constituency has the large town of Ashford which has Ashford International railway station and the smaller town of Tenterden, one of the area's 46 villages, towns or town suburbs which are organised communities into civil parishes.
-Ashford town centre, its north and its west are the only unparished areas.